Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 - `fill` the fill color of the element
 - `opacity` the transparency/opacity of the element

-There are lots and lots of attributes.
+SVG has many attributes.
 Some apply to some elements and not to others while some attributes apply to all elements.

 For example `r`/radius only applies to circles.
+Rectangles don't have a radius.

 To know which attributes apply you need to look up the element in the documentation.

 https://developer.mozilla.org/en-US/docs/Web/SVG/Element

+## Challenges

+Try these challenges to check your knowledge.

 **Challenges**

-- Set the stroke.
+- Give each circle a stroke.
 Set the property: `stroke`.
-Make the value the color of the stroke.
+The value is the color of the stroke.
 For example: `.attr('stroke', '#000')` would add a black stroke.
-- Use the data b property to set the stroke width.
+- Use the data `b` property to set the stroke width.
 Something like: `.attr('stroke-width', d => 10 * d.b)`
 - Change the stroke color.
 Since the data values are in the range of 0 to 1.
 You can use an HSL color and multiply the value by 360 to get the hue.
 For example: ``hsl(${360 * d.b}, 100%, 50%)``.
 - Add more data.
 Remember the function at the top will generate some random values based on the argument provided.
 - Make all of the circles smaller by changing the `r` attribute.